otrv4/otrv4/otrv4.md

 untrusted Prekey Server.
 Implementers are expected to create their own policy dictating how often their clients upload prekey messages to the Prekey Server.
-Nevertheless, prekey messages should be published to the Prekey Server once the server's store of prekeys messages gets low.
+Nevertheless, prekey messages should be published to the Prekey Server once the server store of prekeys messages gets low.

 #### Validating Prekey Ensembles